Diversifying Question Generation over Knowledge Base via External Natural Questions: Introduction

 However, current evaluation metrics about relevance and diversity deviate from the above observation.
-To measure the relevance between the generated question and the ground truth, BLEU~\cite{papineni2002bleu} and ROUGE~\cite{lin2004looking} have been proposed, which simply calculate the ratio of common n-grams in two texts without considering semantics.
+To measure the relevance between the generated question and the ground truth, BLEU~\cite{papineni2002bleu} and ROUGE~\cite{rouge} have been proposed, which simply calculate the ratio of common n-grams in two texts without considering semantics.
 Unlike the above metrics for computing n-grams similarity, BERTScore~\cite{BERTScore} further measures token-level semantic similarity between two texts.
-But we believe that sentence-level semantic similarity between the two texts is more important.
-As for the diversity of the generated question, metrics like Distinct-n~\cite{Distinct} are used to calculate the percentage of unique n-grams in the generated question itself.
+Nonetheless, we believe that sentence-level semantic similarity between the two texts is more important.
+As for the diversity of the generated question, metrics like Distinct-n~\cite{Distinct} measure the percentage of unique n-grams within the question itself.
 It can be viewed as a measure of the duplication of n-grams in the generated question, which does not conform with the diversity defined above.

 Towards these evaluation metrics, existing PLMs-based models fail to mimic humans to produce diverse questions.
 For one thing, the metrics for assessing diversity are inappropriate.
-And for another, they all strive to make the generated question similar to the ground truth question, which limits and narrows down the searching space when decoding the output.
-Therefore, a natural solution is to expand the search space by increasing the target ground truth.
-To illustrate such an idea, we first perform a pilot study (Cf. the detailed settings in Section~\ref{sec: pilot study}) by conducting one preliminary experiment that augments the target ground truth with automatically paraphrased questions.
-We make the observation that \textbf{injecting paraphrased questions results in a more diverse set of generated questions.} However, the paraphrased questions only show marginal vocabulary changes compared with the ground truth question, due to the limited capability of the paraphrase model, which leaves the potential for further exploration.
+For another, these models strive to make the generated question similar to the ground truth question, which limits and narrows down the search space when decoding the output.
+Therefore, a natural solution is to expand the search space by increasing the ground truth question.
+To illustrate such an idea, we first perform a pilot study (Cf. the detailed settings in Section~\ref{sec: pilot study}) by conducting one preliminary experiment that augments the ground truth questions with automatically paraphrased questions.
+We make the observation that \textbf{injecting paraphrased questions results in a more diverse set of generated questions.} However, due to the limited capability of the paraphrase model, the paraphrased questions exhibit only slight vocabulary variations compared to the ground truth question, which leaves the potential for further exploration.

-\hide{ For another, they only exploit limited and labeled training data while large scale external unlabeled corpus can provide abundant diverse questions.
-So, there is a need to design a new diversity evaluation metric and explore how to utilize unlabeled data.}